relloyd/halfpipe/demo-svg/configure/README.md

 Use "hp [command] --help" for more information about a command.

-halfpipe:~ $ # the Halfpipe 'hp' command usage is above for info. halfpipe:~ $ # now we can log in... halfpipe:~ $ # supply your auth key or use this one that has privs to run core features: halfpipe:~ $ halfpipe:~ $ hp user login aiHbKdA0lZIs3a2VCWySQyixfgTDxhRMlHNZ7bDGkes33.t8LTnzd38.anwJ1nc

-Halfpipe session started:
-  Current user:		tester1 at halfpipe dot sh
-  Authorized until:	Thu, 31 Dec 2020 00:00:00 UTC
-  Logout time:		Fri, 10 Jul 2020 11:48:12 UTC (23h59m59s)

-halfpipe:~ $
-halfpipe:~ $ # now let's set up database connections to Oracle, Snowflake and S3 etc. halfpipe:~ $ # we'll run the 'configure.sh' script to simplify this... halfpipe:~ $
+halfpipe:~ $ # the Halfpipe 'hp' command usage is above for info. halfpipe:~ $ # now let's set up database connections to Oracle, Snowflake and S3 etc. halfpipe:~ $ # we'll run the 'configure.sh' script to simplify this... halfpipe:~ $